BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/labs/structuring_your_directory.md

 In this lab you will set up the basic directory structure you will use to keep your code organized throughout this class, and you will write, and run a JavaScript program on your local machine.

 Go ahead and open your terminal now.
 On a Mac it will be an application called "terminal."
-On a PC, if you followed the installfest instructions, you should have an application called "cmder" as your terminal.
-If you are having any issues with the terminal let your teacher know, I can help!
+On a PC, if you followed the installfest instructions, you should have an application called "Git Bash" as your terminal.
+If you are having any issues with the terminal let your teacher know, we can help!

 ## Where Am I?